About this course

 Additional information

-*Related subject includes subjects such as English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.
+*Essay writing subjects include English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.
 Students applying without History will need to make a case in their personal statement.
-Our preferred subjects are Philosophy, History, English, Religious Studies, Classical Civilisation, Sociology, Government and Politics.

 QCF BTEC

-Distinction, Distinction in the BTEC Extended Diploma plus B in A level History or a related subject*.
-Distinction, Distinction in the BTEC Diploma plus B in A level History or a related subject* Distinction in the BTEC Subsidiary Diploma plus AB to include A level History or a related subject*
+Distinction, Distinction in the BTEC Extended Diploma plus B in an essay writing A level subject*.
+Distinction, Distinction in the BTEC Diploma plus B in an essay writing A level subject* Distinction in the BTEC Subsidiary Diploma plus AB to include an essay writing A level subject*

 We are committed to ensuring that all learners with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data allows us to recognise a learner’s potential to succeed in the context of their background and experience.
 Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme.